pingcap/docs/pd-control.md

 ### `region key [--format=raw|encode|hex] <key>`

-Use this command to query the region that a specific key resides in.
-It supports the raw, encoding and hex formats.
+Use this command to query the Region that a specific key resides in.
+It supports the raw, encoding, and hex formats.
 And you need to use single quotes around the key when it is in the encoding format.

 Hex format usage (default):